MayaViljoen/VisualInferencesMV/README.md

 Testing for bias?

 BASELINE : Minimally different from test trial : do not reveal top left gate open!-> filter out biasses : ?

+## My Questions

+**Test Trial: Past:Possibility& Yes Control:Past: Posibility**

+Disjunctive Trial & Target trial

+Do we show the outcome here, surely since this is a test trial involving reasoning in terms of past possibility the participant should see the outcome?

+**No Control future**
+A similar question here, showing the outcome (3 parallel gates) By representing the outcome but asking a future question, this confuses me, as the particpant is aware that the water has already come through (some sort of past representation), yet must predict whether J is guaranteed to open